remy/remysharp.com/public/drafts/manual-aspire.md

 What I find so elegant about this book being provided to you, the consumer, and the Lego ideas on the back of the box, is that it was _given_ to the consumer.
 The very act of owning the _thing_ plants the seed that greater things can be done with this _thing_.

 Today we have a ocean of knowledge at our fingertips with the internet, but more often than not, you'll be expected to swim out by yourself with no guide or direction.
-And frankly, it's a lot easier to sit on the shore and just thinker with the thing until the next shiny thing comes along.
+And frankly, it's a lot easier to sit on the shore and just tinker with the thing until the next shiny thing comes along.

 I want to see more seed planting!